ghebu/MariusLaboratory/Jenkins/README.md

 - [X] Script auto approvals for seed job
 - [X] As an alternative solution to CasC, create groovy script to create the seed job
+- [X] Shell script to install plugins gets throttled and fails sometimes on image build.
+Resolution: Using latest script provided by Jenkins (/bin/jenkins-plugins-cli)

 </details>
-- [ ] Shell script to install plugins gets throttled and fails sometimes on image build.

 ### Miscellaneous
 - Ways of creating a jenkins job programmatically: